 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-(in South Africa) a member of a predominantly Afrikaans-speaking and Muslim group resident mainly in the province of Western Cape.Compare with Cape coloured
+(in South Africa) a member of a predominantly Afrikaans-speaking and Muslim group resident mainly in the Western Cape Province.Compare with Cape colored

 - ‘This explains why the majority of Cape Muslims have distinctly Christian surnames, such as Davids, Da Costa, and Harris.’

 - ‘The Cape Malays are held together by their religion, Islam, and for the most part live in the Western Cape area.’

 - ‘The teachings of Islam, the religion practised by most Cape Malays dictate which foods may be eaten.’

 - ‘They came to be called Cape Malays as they all spoke Malay, an important trading language at that time.’

 - ‘It is furnished as a Muslim house of the 19th century and documents the history of the Cape Malays.’

 - ‘A burial site in Maitland was granted but a thing which upset the Cape Muslims was that it was quite a distance from BoKaap.’